acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/02-hello_world.md

 >[user45@node1 ~]$
 > ~~~
 > {: .output}
->  The most practical way to run our short parallel program on our test cluster is using *srun* command.
-Instead of submitting the job to the queue  *srun* will run the program from the interactive shell as soon as requested resources will become available.
+>  The most practical way to run our short parallel program on our test cluster is using `srun` command.
+Instead of submitting the job to the queue  `srun` will run the program from the interactive shell as soon as requested resources will become available.
 After the job is finished SLURM will release the allocated resources and exit.
-The *srun* command accepts the same keywords as *sbatch* and *salloc*.
+The `srun` command accepts the same keywords as `sbatch` and `salloc`.
 >
-> In SLURM environment operating system will see as many CPUs as you requested, so strictly there is no need to set OMP_NUM_THREADS variable to the value of the vriable SLURM_CPUS_PER_TASK.
+> With SLURM environment, operating system will see as many CPUs as you have requested, so technically, OMP_NUM_THREADS variable inmost cases does not need to be set to the value of the variable `SLURM_CPUS_PER_TASK`.
+This may be needed, for example, when you run programs requesting both MPI tasks and cores on the same node.
 >
 > ~~~
 > srun --cpus-per-task=4 hello